heeeello/docker-reviewboard/README.md

 Dockerized reviewboard.
 This container follows Docker's best practices, and DOES NOT include sshd, supervisor, apache2, or any other services except the reviewboard itself which is run with ```uwsgi```.

-The requirements are PostgreSQL and memcached, you can use either dockersized versions of them, or external ones, e.g. installed on the host machine, or even third-party machines.
+The requirements are mysql and memcached, you can use either dockersized versions of them, or external ones, e.g. installed on the host machine, or even third-party machines.

 ## Quickstart.
 Run dockerized reviewboard with all dockerized dependencies, and persistent data in a docker container.

-    # Install postgres
+    # Install mysql
-    docker run -d --name rb-postgres -e POSTGRES_USER=reviewboard postgres
+    docker run -d --name rb-mysql -e MYSQLUSER=reviewboard mysql

     # Install memcached
     docker run --name rb-memcached -d -p 11211 sylvainlasnier/memcached